MS7029 - Drug Discovery Technology (2023/24)

 On successful completion of this module students will be able to:

-1. Comprehensively describe, and accurately define the key stages of discovery process.
+1. Comprehensively describe, and accurately define the key stages of a discovery process.

 2. Demonstrate a deep understanding of new technologies in combinatorial chemistry and bioassays.

 - Evaluate and validate molecular targets.

 4. Analyse and accurately interpret target-drug binding data from different cutting-edge technologies.

-The module will be combatively assessed by means of a coursework component (40% of the overall mark) and an essay (60% of the overall mark).
+The module will be duly assessed by means of a coursework component (40% of the overall mark) and an essay (60% of the overall mark).
 The coursework component will consist of one seminar presentation (40% of the overall mark).
 Coursework elements will also be used to provide formative feedback.

 To pass the module students need to achieve a minimum aggregate mark of 50%.